denfrost/DataStructures-Algorithms/README.md

 - returning a list object by value from a function

 The copy-constructor takes a const reference to the list to copy as a parameter.
-The copy-constructor attempts to copy the nodes only if the list is not empty.
+The copy-constructor attempts to copy the nodes only if the listToCopy is not empty.

-It iterates through the list with a currentPtr initialised with the firstPtr of the listToCopy.
+It iterates through the listToCopy with a currentPtr initialised with the memory address hold by the firstPtr of the listToCopy.
-A pointer called newPtr is intialised.
+A pointer called newPtr is also intialised.

 ```
 MyNode<NODETYPE>* CurrentPtr{ listToCopy.firstPtr };